 All my life, I have wanted to be two things: a writer, and a mom.

-Over the past ten years I published ten novels, did a terrible job of marketing, and am starting over with a new platform.
+I'm a "starving artist" kind of novelist.
 I love the concept stage, research, first draft, editing.
 I've even become somewhat competent in designing my own covers.
-Marketing is hard; I couldn't even sell Girl Scout cookies as a kid.
-This road is bumpy, and there's a learning curve, but I am living half of my dream.
+Marketing is scary; I couldn't even sell Girl Scout cookies as a kid.
+Fortunately I know enough not to quit my day job!

 When my mom adopted as a single parent, I committed to staying.
 To helping raise my little sister.
 She came home to us already 2 years old, and is seventeen now.
-She is smart, creative, and resourceful.
+L is smart, creative, and resourceful.
 She has a different hair color every month or so, enjoys her part-time job, and is planning to get her own place next year.
-Generally speaking we hate each other's music; I'm a lyrics girl and she's into the beat.
 Co-parenting her has stretched my heart and mind in ways both expected and surprising, and I would do it again in a heartbeat.

 I love the woods, the lake, the mountains, the prairies.
 One day I'd like to see an ocean, and a desert.

 My house is a hundred-year-old Victorian.
 I fell in love with the sun spilling in over the staircase through a stained-glass window, and a slightly-creaking floorboard in the upstairs hallway.
-It reminds me of the old house where I grew up, and of the pretty old churches we'd visit when we went to see the relatives.
+It reminds me of the old house where I grew up, and the pretty old churches we'd see when we went to visit relatives.

 We live two blocks from an elementary school, and the neighborhood is full of kids, some of whom I had in the church nursery back in the day.
-It's really fun to watch them grow up; they're in middle school now.
+It's really fun to watch them grow up.

 I love this neighborhood.
 People sit on their front porches and talk to their neighbors, kids are always at the playground, and even in January I could smell burgers grilling somewhere when I walked Rosie.
 There's a Little Free Library down the block, and a Little Free Food Pantry across from it.

-I'm always learning new things: American Sign Language, Spanish, medical history, the bookkeeping at work.
-I like cooking and hate cleaning; like the scent of coffee but not the taste; like all of the furry creatures except the furry brown spider that hid in my furry brown carpet in Oklahoma.
+I'm always learning new things: American Sign Language, Spanish, the bookkeeping at work.
+I like cooking and hate cleaning; like the scent of coffee but not the taste; like all furry creatures except the furry brown spider that hid in the furry brown carpet at the rental in Oklahoma.